IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 Insights
 {: .label .label-yellow }

+These values relate to the ethics of Scrum, thereby from a social point of view turning Scrum into a value system.

 **Lack of trust impacts all of the above Values.**

 The Scrum framework can seem mechanical on its own.
 Many Scrum teams treat the roles, artifacts, and events as items to check off of a list during a Sprint, rather than as powerful tools for delivering products.
 This lack of life in the framework and in response to the need for a supporting a culture that would enable Scrum to be successful was likely why, in **2017, the Scrum founders added the Scrum values to The Scrum Guide**.